ta4j/ta4j-wiki/Forecast-Indicators.md

 ### Median Direction Filter

-Use the median point forecast as a directional filter:
+Use the median point forecast as a directional filter.
+The rule needs an `Indicator<Num>`, so use the projection-helper adapter for the same value available from `priceForecast.getValue(index).median()`.

 ```java
 ClosePriceIndicator close = new ClosePriceIndicator(series);